A Stone Icon

 The light opening beneath the arch is 64 feet high and 45 feet wide, making it the largest free-standing arch in the park.
 It has had more than a few names in its history, from the colorful ("Cowboy's Chaps", "Old Maid's Bloomers") to the prosaic ("Salt Wash Arch").
 The term "Delicate" first appeared in a January 1934 article about the Arches National Monument Scientific Expedition, which described it as "the most delicately chiseled arch in the entire area."

-Delicate Arch is not easily seen from the main park road; you must get out of the car to view it.
-At Lower Delicate Arch Viewpoint, walking a level 100 yards (91m) affords a view of the arch from one mile away.
+It's difficult to see Delicate Arch from the main park road; you must get out of the car to view it.
+At Lower Delicate Arch Viewpoint, you can walk a level 100 yards (91 m) to see the arch from one mile away.
 Nearby, the Upper Viewpoint (0.5 mi / 0.8 km walk with stairs) offers a slightly less obstructed view.

 The trail to see Delicate Arch up close and personal is 3 miles (4.8 km) roundtrip and climbs 480 feet (146m).
-Along this steadily uphill trail, hikers also pass the Wolfe Ranch cabin and a wall of Ute Indian petroglyphs.
-Carefully consider weather conditions (summer heat or winter ice) and your own health and fitness before beginning this hike.
-Rescue operations occur frequently for visitors who underestimated the trail's difficulty.
+Along this steadily uphill trail, you'll also pass the Wolfe Ranch cabin and a wall of Ute Indian petroglyphs.

-The parking lot for the Delicate Arch trail was expanded in 2015.
-On very busy days, the lot will fill.
-Additional parking is available at the Delicate Arch Viewpoint parking lot.
-If you walk from the viewpoint, you will have to hike 1 mile along the road to the trailhead.
+On very busy days, parking lot for the trailhead at Wolfe Ranch will fill.
+There is additional parking at the Delicate Arch Viewpoint parking lot.
+If you walk from the viewpoint, you will have to hike 1 mile (1.6 km) along the road to the trailhead.
 The total roundtrip hike distance increases to 5 miles (8 km).
 The trail can be very busy through much of the year.
 Sunset is a particularly busy time; sometimes hundreds of people will be at Delicate Arch for sunset.

 Consider your safety before attempting this hike during hot weather or winter ice.